Julie Rees, Resilient Leaders Consultant

 We asked Julie Rees, an experienced head teacher with over 25 years of leadership experience, to tell us about her experience.

 "The leadership training has given me the courage to take risks and commit to my values, whilst leading the school communities I have served.

 I am always learning - all leaders are continuously learning.”

 When I first became a Head teacher in 2003, I recognised that I needed coaching if I was going to fulfil my leadership potential and be authentic in my role.
 I was fortunate to meet Rachel McGill at this time and she introduced me to Resilient Leaders Elements™.

 Why Resilient Leaders Elements (RLE™)?

-I recognised that Resilient Leaders Elements™ applied to leadership across all areas of life, including business, and I knew that leaders in education could benefit from being coached with these tools.
+I recognised that RLE™ applied to leadership across all areas of life, including business, and I knew that leaders in education could benefit from being coached with these tools.